MarkSeliverstov/MFF-bachelor-work/logs.md

 ## 7.02.2024

-- Write about async complitions
+- [ ] Write about async complitions
-- Commit and PUSH
+- [ ] Commit and PUSH

 ## 9.02.2024

-- Status update about:
+- [ ] Status update about:
+    - Next meeting date
     - Etities and Anotations view
     - Try to generate random id in the entity id when creating the entity